emacstheviking/sdl2-osx-c/README.md

 # SDL2 Programming with "C" for OS X

-Actually if you have enough skills to install the libraries on Windows or LInux and make it compile and link, the code presented should work on those platforms too, that's the beauty of SDL.
+Actually if you have enough skills to install the libraries on Windows or Linux and make it compile and link, the code presented should work on those platforms too, that's the beauty of SDL.

 # Aims